ARCHER2-HPC/archer2-fortran-intro/section1.01/README.md

 END PROGRAM example1
 ```
 As modern etiquette tends to regard capitals as shouting, this can cause
-some strain.
-In addition, as the compiler will accept mixed
+some tension.

-case, an additional tool would be required to enforce style (if
+The compiler will accept mixed case.
+An additional tool would be required
-enforcement was wanted).
+to enforce a particular style.

-This course therefore prefers an all lower-case style.
+This course will prefer an all lower-case style.

 ### Exercise (2 minutes)